Chethan34/OMDb-movie-app-backend/README.md

 ## Description

 This is a [Nest](https://github.com/nestjs/nest) backend application.
-You can find the frontend [here](https://github.com/TaylorC19/inbound-platform-assignment-frontend).
-This application handles calls to the omdb api, stores using information, and tracks movie and favorites information.
+You can find the frontend [here](https://github.com/TaylorC19/OMDb-movie-app-frontend).
+This application handles calls to the omdb api, stores user information, and tracks movie and favorites information.

 ## Installation